 The iconic 800D is compared to its smaller brother Nautilus 804, the Magnepan MG3.6R, and the Synthese Floating 2

-Above: placed like this, the 800D’s look nice, but with the Magnepans in their optimal position, this is far from optimal placement for the 800D’s.
-Although the 800D’s are not extremely fussy with room placement, they do need to be positioned carefully if you want to hear them at their best.
+Above: placed on the outside of the Magnepans that are at this time still in their ideal positions, the 800D’s look nice, but this is far from the optimal placement for the 800D’s.
+Although the 800D’s need to be positioned carefully if you want to hear them at their best.
 Too far apart and the bass is thin and imaging is vague.
 Too close to each other and the bass is overwhelming.
 Too far from the listening seat and focus suffers.
-Too close and the midrange starts to sound too forward.
+Too close and the midrange starts to sound forward.
 It seems that the 800D’s are much more fussy than the 802D’s.
-The lattter will simply start to sound overly sweet when placed incorrectly, but then, the 802D’s don’t have the coherence that the 800D’s are capable of either.
+The lattter will simply start to sound overly sweet or voluptuous when placed incorrectly, but then, the 802D’s don’t have the transparency or coherence that the 800D’s are capable of either.

 I bought these magnificent speakers in an attempt to find more manageable replacements for my Magnepan MG3.6 magnetostatics.
 Indeed, you couldn’t have two speakers that are more different.
 Still, it was my desire to have more aestetically pleasing speakers in the listening room, even if that meant having two 125 kilo heavy behemoths in the middle of the room.
 The Magnepans are nice enough to look at from the listening position but from the sides and rear they are less pleasing.
 This is because they are slightly curved and also leaning forward.
-This so called tilting is important for the imaging and other aspects of the sound.
+This slight tilting turned out to be important for the imaging and better balances several aspects of the sound.
 They also have to stand way into the room.
 All in the name of good sound, right?
-Well, I thought I’d undertake an effort to find other speakers, also because the Magnepans, great though they are, are no bass monsters.
+Well, I thought I’d undertake an effort to find other speakers, also because the Magnepans, great though they are, are not exactly bass monsters.
 The 800D’s are.
 So there you have it, my reasons for trying the 800D: aestetics and bass.
-But do I really need reasons to try new equipment?
-Of course not!
-It’s all just too much fun, and when I stumbled upon a great second hand deal, I jumped on it.
+Wwhen I stumbled upon a great second hand deal, I jumped on it.

 So, here goes…

-Above: this was their final position: closer together and closer to the listener.
-The Magnepans have been moved close to the rear wall.
-The Synthese Floating 2’s were only in position for the portion when they were compared to the 800D’s.
-During the critical part of the listening the 800D’s were freestanding. btw: the B&W’s tweeter enclosures are often seen as microphones by non-audiophiles.
-With the Syntheses they now think that they are telephones!
+Above: this was the final position for the 800D’s: closer together as well as closer to the listening position.
+The Magnepans have been moved out of the way and close to the rear wall.
+The Synthese Floating 2’s were only in position when they were compared to the 800D’s.
+During the critical part of the listening the 800D’s were free-standing.

 Diamonds are a boy’s best friend, too?